robolyst/osquant/content/contribute.md

 ## How to write an article

+Articles on Open Source Quant are written in Markdown and the review process happens on Github.

+1. Have a look at an example of an article [here](https://github.com/robolyst/osquant/tree/main/content/papers/why-returns-are-not-gaussian).
-1. Write your article in Markdown
+1. Write your article in Markdown following the same format as the example.
-1. When you are ready to have your article reviewed, submit a PR with your article to [osquant](https://github.com/robolyst/osquant).
-You can see an example of an article [here](https://github.com/robolyst/osquant/tree/main/content/papers/why-returns-are-not-gaussian).
+1. When you are ready for review, submit a pull request with your article to [osquant](https://github.com/robolyst/osquant).
-1. Editors and other members of the comunity will provide feedback to help your article meet our standards.
+1. Editors will provide feedback to help your article meet our standards.
-1. An editor will approve and merge your PR officially publishing your work.
+1. An editor will approve and merge your pull request officially publishing your work.

 ## Thank you